 The search result is displayed in table form.
-The calendar (absence or presence), the status of the phone, optional the UC, Circuit, Skype or Microsoft Teams presence status as well as the name and other parameters are displayed for every contact the search result matches.
+The calendar (absence or presence), the status of the phone, optional the UC, Circuit, Skype, Microsoft Teams or Unify Office presence status as well as the name and other parameters are displayed for every contact the search result matches.